jhetherly/EnglishSpeechUpsampler/README.md

 considered high quality for speech audio.
 This dataset contains primarily well-articulated English speech in front an audience from a variety of speakers.
-These qualities about the TED talks are an approximation to what one may expect during a voice-over-IP conversation.
+These qualities regarding the TED talks are an approximation to what one may expect during a voice-over-IP conversation.

 ![Preprocessing Workflow](images/Preprocessing_flow.png)